Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 jb install github.com/povilasv/coredns-mixin@master # Install the core-dns mixin if you use CoreDNS

-This will create a jsonnetfile.lock.json file and a vendor directory.
-The other mixins will be pulled in from the kubernetes-mixin mixin since they are dependencies.
-We install the kube-prometheus project since we use helper functions from the project to generate the dashboards and alerts.
+This creates a jsonnetfile.lock.json file and a vendor directory.
+The other mixins pull in from the kubernetes-mixin mixin since their dependencies.
+The kube-prometheus project installs since helper functions from the project generate the dashboards and alerts.

 # We use helper functions from kube-prometheus to generate dashboards and alerts for Kubernetes.